Pau1fitz/airport_challenge/README.md

 <h3>Module
 <h4>Weather
 <p>A weather module was created to determine if the forecast was stormy or sunny, each of which had an impact on whether planes can land or take-off.

-<h4>CRC

-Class Responsibility Collaborator (CRC) Modeling methodology was used to gather and define the user requirements for this object-oriented application.

 <h4>How to use
 <h2>Clone the repository with